hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

   - If a new ADR (e.g., 0006) has the right section in the right place (e.g., ## Decision (one-liner)) but the actual section is structured differently (e.g., paragraphs for a decision vs. a 1 line user story) is that a rule violation?

 ### Blocking Set

+Notes to LLMs: this section is dated and inaccurate compared to the `### Rules (abbrev.)` section as of 24 September 2025.

 **Blocks CI**: